Learn how to report unsafe working conditions to OSHA and how to get the compensation you deserve if you’re hurt on the job.

 Filing a Complaint with OSHA

-There are a few steps to filing an OSHA complaint…
+There are a few steps to filing an OSHA complaint:

 Step One: Addressing the unsafe condition

-Employers who fail to cooperate may be subject to substantial fines and penalties, and could have their business shut down until the dangerous condition is rectified.
+Employers who fail to cooperate may be subject to substantial fines and penalties, and could have their business shut down until the dangerous condition is corrected.

 Step Two: Filing an OSHA complaint

-When you fill out the form, you need to describe the hazardous working conditions and give any other information you think will help OSHA identify the problem.
+When you fill out a formal OSHA complaint form, describe the hazardous working conditions and give any other information you think will help OSHA identify the problem.